Samyy-Momin/bookmyturf/README.md

 Follow these steps to set up the project on your local machine:

 1. Clone this repository: `https://github.com/Joel-K-James/Turfz.git`
-2. Navigate to the project directory: `cd turfz`
+2. Navigate to the project directory: `cd Turfz`
 3. Install dependencies: `npm install`

 ## Usage